ApplianceFaults

 How to fix this safely

-3. Look behind the machine and make sure the inlet hose is not kinked, trapped, crushed, or pulled tight.
+3. Look behind the machine and make sure the inlet hose is not kinked, trapped, crushed, or pulled too tight.

 Can I fix this myself?